 Birder’s Bliss #

 Bird watching your thing?
-Why not combine your holiday on Mallorca with your passion and enjoy some pretty serious birding in the sun!
+Why not play "tourist," plan a few outings and enjoy some pretty serious birding in the sun!

 Where to Go #

 There are several sites for bird watching on the island, but three of the best are S'Albufera Nature Reserve, Ses Salines/Es Trenc and La Gola Bird Observation Centre.
 Add the Boquer Valley (Catalan: Vall de Boquer) located 3 km northeast of Puerto Pollença, the Artá Peninsula, the Formentor Peninsula and the Tramuntana Range and you have a lot of terrain to cover.

 S’Albufera’s name is Arabic for “lagoon” and is the largest wetland area in the Balearics.
 Just 5km south of the Port d’Alcudia on the northwest coast, this 1,650 hectare marsh is home to many of the island’s bird species, both native and migratory.
 Rarely seen migrants like Montagu's harriers and Eleanora's falcons are often spotted here.
 Indigenous birds, such as stonechats, moustached warblers, the purple gallinule and hoopoes breed and live here year-round.
 The park is protected land designated by its status as a Natural Park.

 Open 7 days/week from 9h-17h